WARNING! Sub-standard Copies

 As mentionned, the latest scientific analysis carried out by a reputed Materials Laboratory in Bremen, Germany is clear: Amorim ACM 94 is not suitable for Yacht decking purposes as it soaks up, leaks and desintegrates under oceanic conditions.
 The study is avalable upon pro registration (Log In)and email request(in German).

 The shipyards using Marine Kork have switched to Seacork.
 The company Marine Kork is now bankrupt.
 Marine Cork Italy still sells Amorim 94 in Italy and as the owner wrote: we do not care if Seacork®Deck is stronger and better, because the italian market does not like the natural 'cork' look of Seacork®Deck.
 This was his argument, simply astonishing!
 At AGC/LiegeMarinen we beleive that the customer has a real choice between the original high quality product and a sub-standard copy?
-This is is the object of this note.
-This not can be given to you in French and German.
+This is the object of this note which can be given to you in French, in German and in Italian.